A BARD DAYS NIGHT

 Samthus grunted and gulped down the rest of his ale.
 He turned to Xena and pointed his finger again.

-Sappho grabbed Xena's arm and pulled her away from the bar.
-Slipping one arm through each of their own, she led Gabrielle and Xena into the center of the room.
-"Come with me, my protectors.
+Sappho grabbed Xenas arm and pulled her away from the bar.
+Slipping one arm through each of their own, she led Gabrielle and Xena away and into the center of the room, "Come with me, my protectors.
 I want to introduce you to the rest of the Sappho family of circus performers."

-Although the main tavern room had emptied somewhat, it was still crowded with people.
-Gabrielle could not imagine what part all of these people played in Sappho's shows.
+Although, the main tavern room had emptied somewhat, it was still crowded with people.
+Gabrielle could not imagine what part all of these people played in Sapphos shows.
 She looked around in wonder at the many different types of people mulling about in the tavern.
+Gabrielle turned to Sappho.

 "Attention, everyone!"
 Sappho yelled, commanding an instant response from the group.
 "Let me introduce to you our brave saviors!
 This is Xena and this is Gabrielle.
 They have volunteered to escort us the rest of the way to Athens!"

-Xena looked down at the poet and grunted softly at the word "volunteered."
+Xena looked down at the poet and raised an eyebrow at the word "volunteered."
 The warrior glanced briefly at Gabrielle, who smiled back innocently at her friend and shrugged.
 Sappho pushed Xena and Gabrielle into the crowd.

-"I hate to throw you to the lions like this, but I have to go talk to my manager."
+"I hate to throw you to the lions like this, but I have to go talk to Samth."
 She smiled apologetically at Xena and Gabrielle, and then she turned to the group.
-"Be nice," she admonished her friends, and strolled away.
+"Be nice!" she admonished her friends, and strolled away.